-Kosi Forest Lodge Set in a magnificent Manguzi sand forest, right on the banks of the Kosi Lake, the lodge's comfortable thatched bush suites have been carefully positioned to ensure the privacy of guests in this peaceful and tranquil surrounding.
+Lodge is set in a magnificent Manguzi sand forest, right on the banks of Kosi Lake, the lodge's comfortable thatched bush suites have been carefully positioned to ensure the privacy of guests in this peaceful and tranquil surrounding.

 The large Zulu Podberry tree is the main characteristic of the main lodge where the comfortable lounge, the welcoming dining room and the bar are located opening onto a large, wooden deck around the tree.
 The lodge takes full advantage of the region's ideal weather with most meals being served outdoors, alfresco style.